joeedhorton/epr-packaging-style-guide/app/index.md

 ---
 homepage: true
 layout: home
-title: "Style guide - extended producer responsibility (EPR) for packaging"
+title: "Style guide - extended producer responsibility"
 description: "A guide covering style, spelling and grammar conventions for EPR for packaging content.
 Managed by the EPR digital team."
 ---